Make a Monetary

 Your donation, big or small, has the power to change lives for generations.
 Hope House relies on the generosity of supporters to achieve its mission of providing safety and support for survivors of domestic violence and their families.
 Thank you for taking a stand against domestic violence and donating to those in need here in the Kansas City area.

-- $300 could provide a group therapy session for five adults or five kids.
+- $300 could provide a group therapy session for seven adults or seven kids.

-- $130 could provide two hours of parental requested or court ordered supervision.
+- $130 could provide one hour of parental requested or court ordered supervision.

 Hope House is designated by the IRS as a not-for-profit 501(c)(3) organization.
 All donations are processed through a secure site.

 Dedicate a particular program for your gift or let us choose the program that needs it most.
 Dedicate your gift in a loved one's memory or honor (if living, we'll be happy to notify the honoree of the gift).

 Easily set up monthly or yearly recurring gifts.